 Dehydrating Strawberries

-Be sure and watch for really plump red strawberries that are in season.
-You will wash them, remove the hull and stem and slice them uniformly before placing them on the dehydrator tray(s).
-Here’s the deal, if the strawberries are sweet before you dehydrate them they will be sweet after.
-If the strawberries are not sweet before dehydrating they will not be after drying.
+Be sure to watch for really plump red strawberries that are in season.
+You will wash them, remove the hull and stem, and slice them uniformly before placing them on the dehydrator tray(s).
+Here’s the deal: if the strawberries are sweet before dehydrating them, they will be sweet afterward.
+If the strawberries are not sweet before dehydrating, they will not be sweet after drying.

-I want you to think like this, you know how we can buy a container of strawberries and some of them are so beautiful and juicy?
+I want you to think like this: how can we buy a container of strawberries, and some of them are so beautiful and juicy?
 Then there might be some that are not so sweet, right?
 It’s Mother Nature, I guess.

 Dehydrating Strawberries